Road train: AB-Triple

+AB-Triple configuration with a tri-axle dolly in Walgett, New South Wales.

 An AB triple consists of a standard trailer with a B-Double behind it using a converter dolly, with a trailer order of Standard, Dolly, B-Train, Standard.
 The final trailer may be either a B-Train with no trailer attached to it or a standard trailer.
 Alternatively, a BA triple sees this configuration reversed, consisting of a B-double with a converter dolly and standard trailer behind it.